Team6932/Crescendo-2024-Bragi/README.md

 Starting off, I knew about updating VS Code and Driver Station.
 I had no idea what other software I would need to use or download.

-- Copy-psated code wasn't working: managed vendor libraries in VS Code.
+- Copy-pasted code wasn't working: managed vendor libraries in VS Code.

 - Robot didn't seem to be working: imaged the roboRIO with the roboRIO Imaging Tool.